-We are maintaining our 2013 full-year Asia Pacific Iron Ore expected sales and production volumes of approximately 11 million tons.
+We are maintaining our full-year 2013 Asia Pacific Iron Ore expected sales and production volumes of approximately 11 million tons.
 The product mix is expected to be approximately half lump and half fines iron ore.

 The Asia Pacific Iron Ore revenues-per-ton sensitivity is included within the 2013 revenues-per-ton sensitivity table above.
-We are lowering our revenue-per-ton expectation by \$5 per ton due to the challenging iron ore grades we expect to incur for the remainder of the year.

-We are maintaining our 2013 full-year Asia Pacific Iron Ore cash-cost-per-ton expectation of \$70 - \$75, and depreciation, depletion and amortization is anticipated to be approximately \$15 per ton for the year.
+We are lowering our 2013 full-year Asia Pacific Iron Ore cash-cost-per-ton expectation to \$65 - \$70 from our previous expectation of \$70 - \$75 primarily driven by favorable foreign currency exchange rates.
+Depreciation, depletion and amortization is anticipated to be approximately \$15 per ton for the year.